re-mote-sensing/re-mote/Documentation/Water_Sensor/Build_a_Water_Sensor_Portal.md

 # Build a Water Sensor

-### Depending on your network preference, please select one of the options provided below.
+### Depending on your network preference, select one of the options provided below.

 <details>
 <summary>Using LoRa with one or more gateways</summary>